jundalisay/superb/content/en/research/hume/treatise/book-1/part-2/_index.md

 ---
-title: "Part 2"
+title: "The Ideas of Space and Time"
 heading: Part 2
-description: "Research on David Hume"
+description: "The Ideas of Space and Time Simplified"
-image: /covers/essays.jpg
+image: /covers/treatise.jpg
 weight: 4
 author: David Hume
 icon: /avatars/hume.png